Caf-feen/PythonProject/README.md

-# Python Coding project showcase
+# Python coding project showcase
 I've created a tool that trains several machine learning models to perform the task of classifying online reviews.
 Using decision tree model, k-nearest neighbors model and neural network model.